 Even better than that, Amex has run a 30% transfer promo to Virgin Atlantic Flying Club multiple times.
 With that, you could book ANA first class round-trip for only 93,000 Membership Rewards points from the east coast.
 From the west coast, you could book it for 85,000 Amex points.

 I think you get the picture.
 Always keep an eye out for these bonuses.
-If you’re thinking about booking a trip, it might be just the motivation you need to get it done.

 How To Earn Amex Membership Rewards Points